What single measure describes your overall health? Your blood pressure? Calorie intake? Weight?

 1. Recruit a lot of respondents.
 Factor analysis relies on having lots of data.
 Even if you’re using a sample size calculator, the exact number of respondents required to do a factor analysis will depend on things like your population size and the questions you’re asking, but the more completed responses you have, the better.

 2. Ask many specific questions rather than a few general ones.
-Factor analysis allows you to summarize broad concepts that are hard to measure by using a series of questions that are easier to measure.
+Factor analysis allows you to summarise broad concepts that are hard to measure by using a series of questions that are easier to measure.
 The idea is to gather a lot of data points and then consolidate them into useful information.

 3. Use the same or similar answer options.
 You need quantitative data in order for factor analysis to work, so the answer options to your questions should fall on a scale.